Cover photo by Cedar Sioux Photography.

-Last year’s Fighter of the Year winners come as a package deal, not only because they’re twins, but also because they’ve been mutually dedicated alongside each other to spreading the facts in their part of the world on porn’s harms and the value of real love.
+The 2018 Fighter of the Year winners came as a package deal, not only because they’re twins, but also because they’ve been mutually dedicated alongside each other to spreading the facts in their part of the world on porn’s harms and the value of real love.

 Meet Carmel and Lynae, two U.S. Fighters from the state of Wisconsin.

 Their journey of getting involved with Fight the New Drug began around 2015, when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
 What started as a mutual interest in our posts on the social network grew into an active following of our blog and other social platforms for both Lynae and Carmel.
 Then, the conversations started—with their friends, parents, siblings, peers at school, and mentors.
 Anywhere they could talk about the issue, they did.

 During that time, a speaker came to their high school and gave a talk about the harms of porn in a presentation they say marked them from that point on.

 “For the first time ever, kids in my school were opening up about experiences and struggles with porn.
 Some kids didn’t see a problem with it.
 But I did.
 Porn was hurting almost all of my friends, and I wasn’t okay with it.
 I remembered FTND,” Carmel said of her growing involvement with the movement in an email interview with us.

 And all along, her sister had been growing more invested in the issue also.